kalyanitiwari-java-lab/nd035-project02-vehiclesAPI/eureka/README.md

 2. java -jar target/eureka-0.0.1-SNAPSHOT.jar

 ## Usage
-You can check the Eureka server running at http://localhost:8761/ once the web application is running
+You can check the Eureka server running at http://localhost:8761/ once the web application is running.

-## License